- Justice or Legal Studies major or minor

 How to Apply

-- Review and ensure you meet the membership qualifications.
+- Check to make sure that you meet all of the membership qualifications.

 - Print an unofficial copy of your transcript.

-- At the top of your transcript, list the number of Justice courses and credits you have completed.
+- At the top of your transcript, list the number of qualified courses and credits that have been completed.

-- At the top of your transcript, list the total number of college credits you have earned.
+- At the top of your transcript, list the total number of college credits that have been earned.

-- Compute your Justice GPA (see GPA Calculator) and provide a print out with your application.
+- Compute your major GPA (see GPA Calculator) and submit a printed copy with your application.

-- Complete an APS application and submit it to your local chapter advisor, Prof. Ryan Fortson, J.D., Ph.D.
+- Complete and submit an APS application to your local chapter advisor, Prof. Ryan Fortson, J.D., Ph.D.

-- You must complete an application with our local chapter and chapter advisor information on it (see Alpha Phi Sigma Application Form).
+- All applications MUST be typed and should list Omega Xi Chapter as the local chapter name and include the chapter advisor contact information (see Alpha Phi Sigma Application Form).

-- Students must apply for Alpha Phi Sigma and officially become members before the end of the semester in which they intend to graduate.
+- Please allow 4-8 weeks to process membership applications.
+Applications should be submitted prior to the submittal of an Application for Graduation with the Office of the Registrar.
+Students must officially become Alpha Phi Sigma members before the end of the semester in which they intend to graduate.